Reduced Data-Driven Turbulence Closure for Capturing Long-Term Statistics: Governing equations

 \subsection{Multiscale decomposition}

-We apply a spectral filter to a high-fidelity (HF) reference simulation, to obtain a low-fidelity (LF) model with a lower spatial resolution.
-The HF model resolves $257 \times 257$ Fourier modes ($N=257$).
-A time step of $\Delta t = 0.01$ days is used.
-Our LF simulations resolve $65 \times 65$ Fourier modes instead ($N_{LF}=65$), and uses a 10 times larger time step: $\Delta t = 0.1$.
-The spectral filter simply removes all wave numbers from the HF simulations which are not present in the LF model:
+We aim to learn a subgrid scale term to improve the accuracy of a computationally cheap low-fidelity (LF) model, using data from a more accurate high-fidelity (HF) model.
+The LF model uses $65 \times 65$ ($N=65$) Fourier modes, such that it resolves only the largest scales of the problem.
+We use a HF model with $257 \times 257$ ($N=257$) Fourier modes as ground truth, following \cite{verkley_maximum_2016} and \cite{edeling_reducing_2020}.
+With this setup the HF model resolves a significantly larger part of the turbulence spectrum than the LF model.
+Note that it is not feasible to run a fully resolved direct numerical simulation of the problem due to the high Reynolds number, $Re \sim O(10^{6}) $.
+The HF model uses a time step of $\Delta t = 0.01$ days.
+Our LF simulations use a 10 times larger time step: $\Delta t = 0.1$.
+Low fidelity fields are obtained with a spectral filter, simply removing all wave numbers from the HF simulation which are not present in the LF model: